orbbec/OrbbecSDK_v2/examples/LiDAR_README.md

 Returns a string describing the nature of the error.
 This is often the most important piece of information, as it directly explains what went wrong.

 **Exception Type (getExceptionType()):**
 Specifies the type of the exception.
-This can help categorize the error and determine appropriate handling strategies.Read the comments of the OBExceptionType enum in the libobsensor/h/ObTypes.h file for more information.
+This can help categorize the error and determine appropriate handling strategies.
+Read the comments of the OBExceptionType enum in the libobsensor/h/ObTypes.h file for more information.

 **Example Code** in C++